iamtrask/DEPRECATED/contributing/quickstart.md

 We have a highly capable set of creative people working on the brand of OpenMined.
 How do we get this brand to be viewed positively by developers?
 How would a rollout to the general public work?
 How much time should an open source project spend on marketing itself?

 ### Anything else?
 We'd love to have you!
-The only requirement for joining the OpenMined contributor network is a desire to follow the core values and vision (NEEDS A LINK) of the project.
-Feel free to reach out in the general channel on Slack and someone will be sure to point you in the right direction!
+The only requirement for joining the OpenMined contributor network is a desire to follow the core values and vision of the project.
+Feel free to reach out in the #general, #beginner, and #questions channel on Slack and someone will be sure to point you in the right direction!

 ## Step 4: Syft Installation + Homomorphic Encryption Demo